purusman/ent-comp/README.md

 If you need to query certain components many times each frame, you can create bound accessor functions to get the existence or state of a given component.
-These accessors will perform a bit faster than `getState` and `hasComponent`.
+These accessors are moderately faster than `getState` and `hasComponent`.

 ```js
 var hasLocation = ecs.getComponentAccessor('location')